Why UGC Video Scripts Matter More Than Production Quality

 Examples:

-Why it works: Contrarian hooks trigger curiosity and position you as someone with insider knowledge.
-They work especially well for products that solve problems in unexpected ways.
+Why it works: Contrarian hooks create curiosity gaps.
+They challenge existing beliefs and position the creator as someone with insider knowledge.

 Examples: